ShreeveshKumar/Home-Vision/README.md

 ### Web

-The Web component is developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
+The Web component is developed using the HTML,CSS , JS.
 To get started, simply clone the repository and run `npm i`.
 After installation, launch the application with `npm start`.
 Explore the web interface to interact with 3D house models and select blueprints.

 ### Blueprint